-In the absolute worst case scenario, your dog might choke by chomping down too many blueberries at once – they can be surprisingly robust and keep their shape if not chewed just right.
+In the absolute worst-case scenario, your dog might choke by chomping down too many blueberries at once – they can be surprisingly robust and keep their shape if not chewed just right.

-For the most part though, the worst you can expect if your dog eats too many blueberries – or is given them by someone else who doesn’t know they’re only meant to be an occasional treat – is a bit of an upset tummy.
+For the most part, though, the worst you can expect if your dog eats too many blueberries – or is given them by someone else who doesn’t know they’re only meant to be an occasional treat – is a bit of an upset tummy.

-The fibre in the blueberries will work your dog’s digestive system a little more rigorously than he or she is likely used to, so it could lead to an upset tummy or them lying around feeling a bit bloated and unwell.
+The fiber in the blueberries will work your dog’s digestive system a little more rigorously than he or she is likely used to, so it could lead to an upset tummy or them lying around feeling a bit bloated and unwell.

 While it’s likely to tug on your heartstrings to see them like this, your pet is at least in no danger – just some discomfort.

 Keep in mind that it could be pretty messy when your dog pops into the yard to do their business though, as the blueberries will take no prisoners working their way through his or her digestive system if eaten to excess.

 Just be there for your dog when the worst is over, and make sure they know to rely on you, rather than themselves, to know just how many blueberries to feed them!

 Some fruits and berries are good for your dog, while others – like grapes – are incredibly dangerous.

 Luckily, blueberries are not only entirely safe for your dog to eat in sensible moderation, but they also come packed with plenty of vitamins and antioxidants to help them stay healthy and happy – as well as fiber that helps them stay regular.